 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.

-- Flood Zone: Illinois properties on a lower level, or which fall within a FEMA flood zone, require disclosure of the hazard before signing a lease.
+- Flood Zone: Illinois rentals must provide a disclosure if they’re on a lower level or fall within a FEMA flood zone.
 The law provides a sample disclosure which covers all required elements.

 Required Notice To End a Month-to-Month Rental in Illinois

-Illinois lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Illinois lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+Notice must be in writing.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

-Required Notice To Raise the Rent on a Illinois Month-to-Month Lease
+Required Notice To Raise the Rent on an Illinois Month-to-Month Lease

-Illinois requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Illinois is 30 days.
+Illinois requires written notice to raise the rent.
+There’s no particular timeframe specified in the law.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In Illinois this is 30 days.

 Eviction in Illinois Month-to-Month Rentals

-Illinois tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Illinois tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Illinois can take as few as two weeks, but also as long as five months or more.

 For more information on the eviction process in Illinois, click here.